Ginger Tea for Acid Reflux, Nausea and Ulcer Prevention

 Drinking warm ginger tea settles a sour tummy and is an effective natural treatment for occasional acid reflux, belly pain and indigestion.

-However, if you’re experiencing heartburn and an upset stomach regularly you could be suffering from gastroesophageal reflux disease (GERD).
+If you’re experiencing heartburn and an upset stomach regularly you could be suffering from gastroesophageal reflux disease (GERD).

 Take them when you first start eating a big meal so you don’t have to go through the pain of acid reflux or suffer with the bloating and gas that results from poor digestion.